-Create a Vivid Arabian Night Composite
+How to Create Vivid Arabian Night Composite in Photoshop

 Learn how to create a beautiful Arabian night photo manipulation with Photoshop.
 You will learn several blending tricks and composting tips that will help you create a vivid vector-like landscape.

 This photo manipulation is my vision on how the desert should look in a story: mysterious and welcoming.
 You will need Photoshop CS5 or newer to create this tutorial..

 - Desert. – freeimages.com

 Create a new document 3797×2440 px.
 Using the Gradient Tool to create a nice gradient with #04243f as foreground color and #0e74d6 as background color.